 Let’s get something straight.
-With access to plenty of fresh water and free-ranging your chickens, they don’t need to be commercially fed daily.
+With access to plenty of fresh water and when free-ranging your chickens, they don’t need to be commercially fed daily.
 Especially during summer, when there are plenty of bugs and plants to eat, they’ll be scratching and foraging all day and find plenty to eat.
 Chickens are self-sufficient animals that’ll search for their own food when no commercial food mix is available.
-But providing them plenty of fresh, cool water is vital!
+But providing them with plenty of fresh, cool water is vital!

 That being said, that doesn’t mean they’ll be well-nourished as they won’t get all nutrients from a free-ranging diet.
 Chickens are great foragers, but you shouldn’t rely on this ability for their overall health.
 Lack of calcium is frequently seen in free-ranging chickens with no other food source.

 Chickens need a more balanced diet than what can be found during foraging, so access to commercial feed remains necessary, especially during the winter months.
 Lack of proper nutrition can lead to various health problems and a decrease or even completely stop egg production.
-Lack of calcium can lead to egg laying issues like soft-shelled eggs, which can lead to hens eating their own eggs.

 Chickens kept in an enclosed run

 When keeping your chickens inside an enclosed pen, less ‘natural’ food, like bugs, worms, or weeds, is available.
 An additional grain mix feed is necessary to keep them healthy and strong.
 How much they’ll eat during the day depends on chicken to chicken.
 Are they active during the day?
-How big is your hen and is she actively laying eggs?
+How big is your hen, and is she actively laying eggs?
 On average, a chicken will eat approximately 1/4 pounds of food per day which translates into half a cup of feed per day per hen.

 Because chickens can not overeat, it’s best to keep food available all day.
 They’ll stop eating when their crop is full.
 Keeping food inside the coop at night is a good practice to prevent rodents from stealing the food, but it has no use for the hens themselves as they do not get up at night to eat.
 They go to bed with their crop full and won’t eat until the following day when they wake up.

 That being said, chickens can survive a couple of days without access to any kind of food if they still have access to water.
-The amount of time they last without food depends on numerous factors such as weather conditions, their age, health, and weight.
+The amount of time they last without food depends on numerous factors such as weather conditions, age, health, and weight.
 After 4 or 5 days without food, they’ll become extremely weakened, and the chances of surviving get slimmer.